 The debate on whether to use dissection or computer simulations for biology labs is ongoing.
 While many documented studies indicate that student achievement or understanding physiology concepts does not require dissection, a teacher’s right to choose the method of instruction is important.
 One way to deal with these issues is to adopt an “opt-in only” dissection policy.

 Such a policy allows dissection labs to be offered as an extra learning activity that students can opt to participate in.
-There is no “extra credit” given, however it provides motivated and interested students the opportunity to perform a dissection.
+There is no “extra credit” given, however it provides motivated and interested students the opportunity to perform a dissection if they are interested and willing to take part.

 Benefits of implementing an Opt-In Dissection Policy: